How to Install FFmpeg on Debian 13, 12 and 11

 Convert Video Formats with FFmpeg

-When the existing video and audio codecs already fit the target container, stream copying is the fastest option:
+When the existing video and audio codecs already fit the target container, stream copying is the fastest option.
+This example repackages the sample MP4 into an MKV container without re-encoding:

 This keeps the original streams intact, so the job finishes quickly and avoids quality loss.
 If the codecs are not valid for the target container, FFmpeg stops and you need to re-encode instead.